Skip to main content Skip to footer

 • CETL maintains a Canvas Course with teaching resources.

-• Workshops, Symposium, and Faculty Fridays
+• Workshops, Symposium, and other CETL Programs

 • Adjunct faculty are invited to attend all CETL events, and those who attend are compensated for their time.
 Short events are compensated at a rate of $50.00 up to five a semester.
 Longer events are compensated at a rate of $100.00.
 CETL processes these payments.